10 Tips One Shouldn’t Miss While Preparing for Everest Base Camp Trek

 Locals are very friendly and welcoming to national and international trekkers from around the globe.
 They greet you saying “Namaste” or “Tashi Delek” (greeting in Sherpa dialect) in a polite manner.
 Make sure you reply them in the same manner.

-Everest Region is popular for Tibetan Buddhist culture and shrines including Dumje and Mani Rimdu Festival.
+Everest Region hiking is popular for Tibetan Buddhist culture and shrines including Dumje and Mani Rimdu Festival.
 Don’t forget to pay homage to monasteries such as Tengboche Monastery, chortens and mani walls.

 Shooting photos and videos of local people is not that free as in other parts of the world.
 Thus, take permission from such people before capturing in your cameras.